caglarorhan/chrome-extensions-development-notes/chrome-extensions-development-notes.md

 05/08/2019, Caglar Orhan, Santa Clara /CA

 **Head note :** Before starting, cross-browser extensions (_**WebExtensions**_) are working in all popular browsers.
 You can find better (actually the best) source from here: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions)
+``And possibly almost all chrome extensions would run in Firefox (add-on) with any change because of API standardisation.``

 There is only one base file to set a chrome extension.
 This is manifest file and it is json formatted. (_manifest.json_).
 In this json, **_manifest_version_** must 2 and must not change! (v3 is on its way)...